JacobMandelbrot1/JacobMandelbrot1.github.io/_projects/2_project.md

 </div>

 After printing out both the parts, I was pretty happy with myself.
-Unfortunately, I realized that having a seperate lid from the box was kind of dumb and would be more of a hassle.
+Unfortunately, I realized that having a seperate lid for the box was kind of dumb and would be more of a hassle.
 Since I was a little scrapped for time and didn't want to waste any more cardboard, I decided to modify the pieces I already had.
 First, I glued the inside of the box so it wouldn't fall apart.
 Then I cut the cardboard with scissors along the score lines.

 <div class="row">